Shahzad Nawaz: Actor and director

+Music

 In 2016, he marked his Coke Studio debut as a featured artist in season 9.
 Nawaz has recorded only a narration with singers Javed Bashir and Masoma Anwar, and has expresses to sing in next season.

 Politics

 He joined Pak Sarzameen Party in 2016 and did a press conference with Syed Mustafa Kamal.

-He shocked the media by joining PSP.
+He was appointed as special assistant to prime minister Imran Khan on culture, arts and related communications in 2021.